You know the drill.

 You could open up a Roth IRA with a low initial investment, work on maxing that out, and then research other options from there.
 The most important thing is that you just get started.

-Still confused (or want someone to hold you hand)?
-That's what our Investing 101 Course is all about!
+Still confused (or want someone to hold your hand)?
+That’s what our Investing 101 course is all about!

 4. You Think Investing is Too Complicated